metacpan/metacpan-cpan-extracted/distros/C/Config-Locale/README.md

 ## require\_defaults

-If true, then any key that appears in a non-default stem must exist in the default stem or an error will be thrown.
-Defaults to false.
+If true, then any key that appears in a non-default configuration file must exist in the default configuration or an error will be thrown.
+Defaults to `0`.

 ## separator